 A suite of regulations was established in 1993 for sport lingcod fisheries in Southcentral Alaska considering the lack of quantitative stock assessment information.
 Resurrection Bay remained closed to lingcod fishing year-round to rebuild the population, although there is no formal rebuilding plan.
 The season was closed region-wide from January 1 through June 30 to protect spawning and nest guarding lingcod.
-Daily bag limits in 2017 were two fish in all areas except the North Gulf, where the daily bag limit was one fish.
+Daily bag limits in 2018 were two fish in Cook Inlet and Kachemak Bay, and one fish in North Gulf Coast and Prince William Sound areas.
 All areas except Kodiak had a minimum size limit of 35 inches to protect spawning females (Contact Dan Bosch or Matt Miller).